8 Duke Avenue, Kunshan

 Applicants to Duke Kunshan’s graduate programs must hold the equivalent of a U.S. bachelor’s degree from a regionally accredited institution.
 If the degree was granted by an institution outside of the U.S., the institution must be accredited by the governing educational body of the country (such as the ministry of education).

 Applicants’ undergraduate coursework should meet the requirements below.
-For applicants hold a B.Sc. in physics degree, undergraduate coursework, in addition to basic and upper-level physics courses, should include the following:
+For applicants with a B.Sc. in physics degree, undergraduate coursework, in addition to basic and upper-level physics courses, should include the following:

 For applicants with a bachelor’s degree in natural sciences, mathematics or engineering with the following minimum college-level coursework (possibly met if the student has a minor in physics):